-He was born in Toxteth Park, Lancashire, in September 1916.
-His mother's maiden name was Goodman, which found a younger sister called Doreen, born December 1919.
-He -may- have had two older brothers (mother's names were only registered from 1911), because two more Lipkin boys are registered as born in Toxteth Park, being Leopold (March 1906) and Solomon (December 1909).
+He was born in Toxteth Park, Lancashire, in 1916.
+His mother's maiden name was Goodman, which found a younger sister called Doreen, born late 1919.
+He -may- have had two older brothers (mother's names were only registered from 1911), because two more Lipkin boys are registered as born in Toxteth Park, being Leopold (1906) and Solomon (1909).
 (1)

 On 11 February 1954, Raphael and Gentilla registered what appears to be their first company:

 A second company seems to have followed, for I've found reference to Raphael Lipkin (Toys) Ltd, company number 613611.
 And probably a third, Raphael Lipkin (Engineering) Ltd, company nr 755528.
 The third one I can't find much about, but because our man appears to be the only Raphael Lipkin in the UK at that time, I imagine it could only be his.
 It wasn't located at 48 South Lambeth Rd London SW8 however, but had an address at Roxburghe House, 273-287 Regent St, London W2 and apparently was an investment company.
 There are no longer any records available at Companies House (online at least) for any of these companies, so the engineering/investment company still has a question mark.
 (5)